chinoyoung/specs/README.md

 - **Configuration Management**: Save and load your configurations for repeated use.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Download Options**: Download individual screenshots or all screenshots as a ZIP file.
+- **PDF Export**: Generate detailed PDF reports with screenshots and image analysis.
+- **Image Analysis**: Detect and warn about stretched images in your designs.
+- **White Background**: Screenshots include white backgrounds for consistent appearance.
+- **Category-Specific URLs**: Configure different URLs for each ad category.

 ## Getting Started